My New Book!

 by John McManamy

-Depression symptoms.
-You know you're depressed, but your inquiry has only just started.
+YOU KNOW you're depressed, but your inquiry has only just started.
 The first thing we looked at was whether your depression had vegetative (retarded) characteristics or agitated (energized ones) or fell somewhere in between.
 This may be a simplistic sorting exercise, but it does force us to carefully examine everything that is going on with our emotions, mental activity, physical activity, and behavior.
 Moreover, we have have a rough navigational guide.

 Moving right along ...